Tim2othy/spacegame/README.md

 ```sh
 uv run main.py
 ```
-Build the game to web using pygbag (also automatically installed):
+Build the game for the web using pygbag (also automatically installed):
 ```sh
 uv run pygbag .
 ```
+Then open <localhost:8000>.